robocorp/robocorp/action_server/docs/guides/01-package-yaml.md

 which are not directly compatible to `package.yaml` (so, they can't be just renamed directly and some changes are expected in how to define the environment).

-> Running: `action-server package --upgrade` can be used to automatically upgrade a package in an older version to the new expected format.
+> Running: `action-server package --update` can be used to automatically upgrade a package in an older version to the new expected format.

 An example `package.yaml` would be something as: